EvgenijK/TomeNET-Tileset/README.md

 Because there is no 16x22 ASCII font in TomNET to use with 16x22 graphics here is 16x22 ASCII font based on 16x24 font from the game.
 Font files(`*.fon`(for Windows) and `*.pcf`(for Linux)) located in `lib/font` folder.
-See [(2.5a) Custom fonts](https://www.tomenet.eu/guide.php?chapter=2.5a) chapter in the Guide for the "how to set up" font.
+See [(2.7b) Graphical tilesets](https://www.tomenet.eu/guide.php?chapter=2.7b) chapter in the Guide for the "how to set up" font.

 ## Current game view (with TG font)